sts10/tidy/readme.markdown

         --dry-run
             Dry run.
 Don't write new list to file or terminal

+    -f, --force
+            Force overwrite of output file if it exists

     -h, --homophones <HOMOPHONES_LIST>
             Path(s) to file(s) containing homophone pairs.
 There must be one pair of homophones per line, separated by a comma (sun,son)